powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 ---
 title: "Deploying Ubuntu root on ZFS with MAAS"
-date: 2018-10-12
+date: 2018-10-05
 tags: ["ubuntu", "maas", "zfs"]
 draft: true
 ---

 # Deploying Ubuntu root on ZFS with MAAS

-With recent updates to MAAS and Curtin, deploying Ubuntu with a ZFS root disk is now possible!
-Curtin added [zfsroot support](https://git.launchpad.net/curtin/commit/?id=15c15c7d496fe2f20a4f998fe0892fb3834c0a7a) earlier this year and MAAS also exposed the option.
+With recent updates to [MAAS](https://maas.io/) and [Curtin](https://launchpad.net/curtin), deploying Ubuntu with a ZFS root disk is now possible!
+Curtin added [zfsroot support](https://git.launchpad.net/curtin/commit/?id=15c15c7d496fe2f20a4f998fe0892fb3834c0a7a) earlier this year and MAAS has now exposed the option.

+ZFS is known for its amazing list of features:

+* copy-on-write cloning
+* continuous integrity checking against data corruption
+* snapshots
+* automatic repair
+* efficient data compression

+The following takes a look at how using ZFS for the root filesystem of an Ubuntu system can take advantage of these features.

 ## MAAS Configuration

-As with other MAAS settings, configuring a ZFS root disk is as simple as choosing ZFS as the partition type and setting `/` as the mount point:
+As with other MAAS settings, configuring a ZFS root disk is as easy as choosing ZFS as the partition type and setting `/` as the mount point:

 ![partitions](/img/maas/zfsroot/filesystems.png#center)

-The disks should then look like the following:
+Once applied, the resulting disk setup should then look like the following with a EFI boot partition and the ZFS root partition:

 ![filesystem](/img/maas/zfsroot/partitions.png#center)